-Gives Evidence in the Postal Fraud
+First Assistant Postmaster General Gives Evidence in the Postal Fraud Cases.

-Washington, January 13 .- Robert J. Wynne, first assistant postmaster general was the central figure in the postal trial today, and when court adjourned until Friday he was still on the stand.
-Mr. Wynne's testimony occupied most of the day and he was subjected to a rigid cross-examination by Charles Dougless, counsel for the defense, during which the op-) posing attorneys had several tilts necessitating a word of admonition from Justice Pritchard that they must conduct the case in peace.
+Washington, January 13.-Robert J. Wynne, first assistant postmaster All general was the central figure in the postal trial today, and when court adjourned until Friday he was still or the stand.
+Mr. Wynne's testimony occupied most of the day and he was subjected to a rigid cross-examination by Charles Dougless, counsel for the defense, during which the op-1 posing attorneys had several tilts necessitating a word of admonition from Justice Pritchard that they must conduct the case in peace.

 The first assistant postmaster general was asked questions designed to test his knowledge of the duties of his office.
-The witness frankly stated that he had often signed papers prepared in Machen's division without examining into their contents, because they came to him in official form and because of the fact that he regarded Machen as one of the most expert men in the service and relied upon him as to the correctness of his acts.
-"Did you know that Mr. Machen knew his business," Mr. Wynne was
+The witness frankly stated that he had often signed papers pre-Act of the President in the Pan- pared in Machen's division without examining into their contents, because they came to him in official form and because of the fact that he regarded Machen as one of the most expert men in the service and relied upon him as to the correctness of his acts.
+"Did you know that Mr. Machen knew his business," Mr. Wynne was asked.

 "I knew that Mr. Machen knew what he was doing," was the reply.
-"Did he know that you knew your business," Mr. Douglass next in-
+"Did he know that you knew your business," Mr. Douglass next inquired.

-"He knows it now," was the quick Washington, January 13 .- Panama retort, and the court crier was compelled to rap for order.
+"He knows it now," was the quick retort, and the court crier was compelled to rap for order.

 Counsel read a letter signed by Mr. Wynne and dated as late as January.
-1903, addressed to the Groffs, order-Mr. Wynne said that an order for that number probably would not arrest his
+1903, addressed to the Groffs, order-Mr. Wynne said that an order for that number probably would not arrest his attention.